CLayer-dev/docs/docs/getting-started/use-faucet.md

 # Use the Faucet

-Learn how to use Circle Layer's testnet faucet to obtain test tokens for development and testing.
+Learn about Circle Layer's planned testnet faucet for future development and testing.

 ## Faucet Access